 Italian simple future tense

-In Italian the simple future tense is used to express actions that will take place in the future, even if this is not always true.
-Italians, in fact, tend to use the present tense also to describe future actions, especially when these are near in time.
+In Italian the simple future tense is used to express actions that will take place in the future, even if this not always true.
+Italians, in fact, tend to use the present tense also to describe future actions, especially when they are near in time.

 The Italian pronoun NE

-I have already explained direct and indirect pronouns, but these are not the only pronouns in the Italian language.
-Today we will study the pronominal particle “NEthat we use a lot in our language and that, having several functions and meaning, it is considered by many foreign students one of the most difficult Italian pronoun.
+Direct and indirect pronouns are not the only pronouns we use in the italian language.
+Today we will study the pronominal particle NE, that has several funtions and meaning, and that is considered by many foreign students one of the most difficult Italian pronoun.

 Formal and informal in Italian